MalovicAleksandar/gi2022-ma213375m-projzad4/README.md

 fmi_optimsed_structure_tests.py - unit tests of multiprocess optimised FM index structures

 #### FM index functionality testing
 fmi_shared_functionality_tests.py - shared tests for all implementations of functionality of FM index structures and FM index itself
+All structures are subjected to the same functionality tests to ensure no regressions between implementations.
+All implementations of FM index are also subjected to the same tests to ensure all implementations return the same results.

 #### Combined testing
 unit_test.py - runs all defined tests for all implementations